HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Poly2Graph Pipeline Details

 \subsection{Accelerated Root Finding}

 As detailed in \secref{sec:p2g}, solving for the roots $\{z_i(E)\}$ of $P(z,E)=0$ for each energy $E$ in the discretized domain $\Omega$ is the primary computational bottleneck.
-To achieve the reported performance gains (six orders of magnitude speedup and 20-40$\times$ memory efficiency over previous methods~\cite{taiZoologyNonHermitianSpectra2023} on default settings), we employ a specialized root-finding strategy.
+To achieve the reported performance gains (five orders of magnitude speedup and higher memory efficiency over previous methods~\citep{taiZoologyNonHermitianSpectra2023} on default settings), we employ a specialized root-finding strategy.

-For a characteristic polynomial $P(z,E) = \sum_{j=-p}^{q} a_j(E) z^j$, its roots are equivalent to the eigenvalues of its Frobenius companion matrix $\mbf{F}(E)$.
+For a characteristic polynomial $P(z,E) = \sum_{j=-p}^{q} a_j(E) z^j$, its roots are equivalent to the eigenvalues of its Frobenius companion matrix $\mF(E)$.
 For a polynomial of degree $d = p+q$, the companion matrix is a $d \times d$ matrix constructed from the coefficients:

 This formulation holds for complex coefficients $a_j(E) \in \mbb{C}$.

 Poly2Graph constructs a batch of these companion matrices for each $E \in \Omega$, where $\Omega$ is the discretized grid of energy values.
 This batch is then processed by a parallelized eigensolver.
 The implementation automatically detects the availability of \texttt{TensorFlow} or \texttt{PyTorch} backends, leveraging them for hardware acceleration, including optional GPU support via CUDA.
 To optimize memory and computation, calculations are performed using single precision (float32), which has been found sufficient for high-fidelity spectral graph extraction.